TracyLeeRose/Ball-Dropper/README.md

     *   A new row of polygons appears at the bottom.
     *   The numbers on the new polygons generally increase as the rounds go up.
 7.  **Game Over:** If any polygon touches or crosses the dotted "cage line" near the top of the screen, the game is over.
-8.  **Speed Up:** While balls are bouncing around, you can **double-click** anywhere in the game area to toggle between normal speed and 4x speed.
+8.  **Speed Up:** While balls are bouncing around, you can **RIGHT-MOUSE double-click** anywhere in the game area to toggle between normal speed and 4x speed.
 9.  **Restart:** **Right-click** anywhere in the game area at any time to immediately restart the game from the beginning.

 ## How to Run